 The procedures of issuing e-invoices will be similar to issuing invoices at present but through a compatible electronic billing system.
 The e-invoice shall include all the required items based on the type of invoice.

 This phase is known as the ‘Integration Phase’ and is rolled out in waves by the targeted taxpayer group.
 Phase 2 will begin on 1st January 2023.
-Accordingly, ZATCA notified targeted groups/ waves under phase 2 of Saudi e-invoicing as follows:
+Accordingly, ZATCA notified that the VAT taxpayers with more than SAR 3 billion turnover in 2021 must implement phase 2 from 1st January 2023.

 This phase involves introducing technical and business requirements for electronic invoices and electronic solutions and integrating with ZATCA’s systems.
 In this phase, taxpayers must integrate their systems of issuing electronic invoices and debit and credit notes with ZATCA’s systems to share data and information.